Cornbread is a delicious accompaniment to many different meals, and some people even make it simply to enjoy it as a snack.

 3 – Over-Mixing

-Over-mixing is not good when you’re making cornbread.
+Over-mixing isn’t good when you’re making cornbread.
 You’re supposed to only mix things as much as necessary.

 Do your best to mix the ingredients until they’re just combined.
 If you go overboard, it’s going to have a negative impact on the bread.

 When you over-mix cornbread it will often turn out differently than you’d expect.
-It could cause the cornbread to turn out a bit gummy in the middle.
+It could cause it to turn out a bit gummy in the middle.

 This could also alter the texture of the bread.
 To avoid such problems, be mindful not to mix things too much.